Shristi0404/Shristi0404/README.md

 - 👋 Hey!
 It's Shristi Sahay
-- 👀 I’m interested in App and web development and in competitive coding too
+- 👀 I’m interested in App and web development and in Data Science and Data analysis
 - 🌱 I’m currently learning Machine learning AI
 - 📫 You can reach me through email shristisahay425@gmail.com